warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         Specific IP SMTP server config.
 The variable value is a comma separated sequence of configuration tokens whose meaning is:

-        mail-auth
+        MailAuth
                 authentication required to send mail to the server.
 Please note that by setting this value everything requires authentication, even for sending to local domains, and this is probably not what you want.
+The "mail-auth" is also synonym of "MailAuth".

+        WantTLS TLS connection needed to talk to this server.
+This is either done by issuing a STARTTLS command over a standard SMTP session, or by using an SMTPS port

     [top]